aavazquezs/aavazquezs/README.md

 Hello everyone, I am a professor at the University of Informatics Science, Havana, Cuba.
 - Programming and artificial intelligence are among my passions.
 - I am a free and open software enthusiast.
-- Backend software developer with Java.
+- Backend software developer with Java (Spring) and Python (DJango, FastAPI).
 - Machine learning with the tools available in Python and Java.
 - Apache Spark for Big Data analysis